maubuz/rest-api-rlos/http-protocol/unit-details.md

-# The HTTP Protocol: URLs, HTTP methods, status codes, headers and body.
+# HTTP Protocol: URLs, HTTP methods, status codes, headers and body.

-This learning unit if part of the module _**Understand REST API Fundamentals**_
+This learning unit if part of the module _**REST API Fundamentals**_

 ## Learning Objectives